-FMA may be willing to grant an exemption that will permit an issuer to exclude commercially sensitive information from the disclosure copies of material contracts, if it is satisfied that disclosure of the information will be seriously detrimental to the issuer, and that detriment outweighs the benefit arising from publication.
+We may be willing to grant an exemption that will permit an issuer to exclude commercially sensitive information from the disclosure copies of material contracts, if it is satisfied that disclosure of the information will be seriously detrimental to the issuer, and that detriment outweighs the benefit arising from publication.
 Each application will be considered on a case by case basis.

-FMA is unlikely to grant such an exemption where:
+We are unlikely to grant such an exemption where:

 Any exemption granted will be in respect of the particular information determined to be sensitive, and to meet the above criteria, rather than being an exemption applying to the whole contract.

 Any exemption granted can be expected to be conditional upon the prospectus stating, at the appropriate point in the statutory information section: